whopio/.github/profile/README.md

 # Welcome to Whop 👋

-## We power thousands of software developers to build power apps and sell them directly on the [Whop Marketplace](https://whop.com).
+## We power thousands of software developers to build powerful apps and sell them directly on the [Whop Marketplace](https://whop.com).
 Get started below by using one of our pre-made templates or SDKs.

 ## Important Links
 - [View our software docs](https://docs.whop.com/software-intro)